 Early Notables of the Showyle family (pre 1700)

-for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Showyle Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Showyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Showyle family to Ireland

 Some of the Showyle family moved to Ireland